Buying a Home in BC

 Applies toNew construction onlyNew construction only

 The exemption eliminates 5% GST on the full purchase price of the home, up to a maximum saving of $50,000 (capped at a $1,000,000 purchase price).
-Here's what that looks like at common new build price points in BC — once the legislation comes into force:
+Here's what that looks like at common new build price points in BC:

-Projected GST Savings for First-Time Buyers (Once In Force)
+GST Savings for First-Time Buyers (Homes Up to $1M)

 Purchase PriceOld Rebate (max)New Exemption SavingNet GST Payable